Keyfactor/esp32-iot-device-security-workshop/README.md

 In addition you have to add mbedtls to you project.
 This is the core crypto-library that is used.

 ## How does it work
-Please follow the Tutorial about the Workshop at :  [KeyFactor Community](https://www.youtube.com/@KeyfactorCommunity)
+Please follow the Tutorial about the Workshop at: [KeyFactor Community Youtube](https://www.youtube.com/@KeyfactorCommunity)

 ## Technical support and feedback

 Please use the following feedback channels:

-* For a feature request or bug report, create a [GitHub issue](https://github.com/Trust-Point/IoT-Device-Security/issues
+* For a feature request or bug report, create a [GitHub issue](../../issues/new).

 We will get back to you as soon as possible.